Chinese Drywall Testing

 Due to the constantly evolving nature of this work, please email or call the Simi Valley, CA laboratory at 805-526-7161 for pricing and the latest technical information on drywall testing.

-For the latest updates on the Chinese Drywall situation in Florida, please visit the Florida Department of Health website.
+For the latest updates on the Chinese Drywall situation in Florida, please visit website for the Florida Department of Health or the CPSC’s Drywall Information Center.

 Learn more about carbonyl sulfide, carbon disulfide, hydrogen sulfide, or view more sulfide analytes.